-Based on Rel-19 service requirements from SA1 [has anyone got some references? ], SA2 are studying how to expose information about the amount of network energy consumed by UEs.
+SA2 are studying in the scope of rel-19, based on stage 1 requirements documented in TS 22.261 clause 6.15a, how to expose information about the amount of network energy consumed by UEs.

-In general, operators can already (pre-Rel-19) generate an approximate “energy consumption per UE” by taking the complete energy consumption for the network; the complete data traffic for the network; and the amount of data used by the UE.
+In general, operators can already (pre-Rel-19) generate an approximate “energy consumption per UE” by taking the complete energy consumption for the network or a specific node over a period of time; the complete data traffic for the network or the specific node over a period of time; and the amount of data used by the UE (over the specific period of time).

-However, it is clear from the difference between cell edge data rates (e.g. 99 percentile) and peak data rates, that UEs in different locations can experience vastly different (perhaps 1000 fold different) data rates with the same base station (with the base station transmitting at constant power).
-The amount of network energy a UE consumes also depends on the interference levels from adjacent cells.
+However, it is clear this is only a very rough piece of information that may not be suitable for

-The useful part of the Rel 19 work is to enable the identification of the users using a disproportionate amount of network energy for the data they receive.
-What the operator does with this information is FFS (and/or listed in the SA1 requirements), but at the moment, no one (operator, subscriber, chipset maker, base station vendor, CN vendor) knows this information and hence, e.g. network optimisation cannot be done to reduce energy consumption, nor enterprises encouraged to mount IoT devices in less energy-consuming locations, nor consumers nudged to modify their habits, etc.
+the identification of the UEs using a disproportionate amount of network energy for the data they receive.
+At the moment, no one (operator, subscriber, chipset maker, base station vendor, CN vendor) knows this information.Hence, e.g. network optimisation cannot be done to reduce energy consumption, nor enterprises encouraged to mount IoT devices in less energy-consuming locations, nor consumers nudged to modify their habits, etc.

-Hence SA2 are interested in whether the RAN WGs can report on this disproportionate energy consumption for connected mode mobiles.
+SA2 are interested in whether the RAN WGs can report on this disproportionate energy consumption for connected mode mobiles.
 While some of the energy consumption (e.g. in the base band unit) is probably proportional to the data volume, the majority is consumed by the remote radio heads and is likely to require more sophisticated estimation.

 One company has suggested that the remote radio head part of the UE’s network energy consumption could be related to, for example: